Three Stars Dark Sky Festival

 Friday | May 8

-Explore the powerful relationship between the moon and the ocean through a captivating blend of science and storytelling.
+Explore the powerful relationship between the Moon and the ocean through a fireside conversation that blends science, storytelling, and coastal knowledge.

-Drawing on his work as a DarkSky Advocate and his passion for protecting natural night environments, Michael shares both practical tips and a deeper appreciation for the importance of dark skies—inviting participants to not only capture the cosmos, but help preserve it.
+Drawing on his work as a DarkSky Advocate and his passion for protecting natural night environments, Michael shares practical tips and a deeper appreciation for the importance of dark skies, inviting participants to not only capture the cosmos, but help preserve it.

 Saturday | May 9